EzioPeter/viplanner/README.md

 ## Training

-Here an overview provides an overview of the steps involved in training the policy.
+Here an overview of the steps involved in training the policy.
 For more detailed instructions, please refer to [TRAINING.md](TRAINING.md).

 0. Training Data Generation <br>
-Training data is generated from the [Matterport 3D](https://github.com/niessner/Matterport), [Carla](https://carla.org/) and [NVIDIA Warehouse](https://docs.omniverse.nvidia.com/isaacsim/latest/tutorial_static_assets.html) using developed Isaac Sim Extension, that are open-sourced [TODO ADD LINK].
-For further information, please check this repo.
+Training data is generated from the [Matterport 3D](https://github.com/niessner/Matterport), [Carla](https://carla.org/) and [NVIDIA Warehouse](https://docs.omniverse.nvidia.com/isaacsim/latest/tutorial_static_assets.html) using developed Isaac Sim Extension, that are open-sourced.
+Currently, the extensions are updated to the latest `Orbit` version and will be available soon, an intermediate solution is given [here](https://github.com/pascal-roth/orbit_envs).

 1. Build Cost-Map <br>
 The first step in training the policy is to build a cost-map from the available depth and semantic data.
 A cost-map is a representation of the environment where each cell is assigned a cost value indicating its traversability.
 The cost-map guides the optimization, therefore, is required to be differentiable.
 Cost-maps are built using the [cost-builder](viplanner/cost_builder.py) with configs [here](viplanner/config/costmap_cfg.py), given a pointcloud of the environment with semantic information (either from simultion or real-world information).